seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Poor shadows of Elysium, hence, and rest
 Upon your never-withering banks of flowers:
 Be not with mortal accidents opprest;
-No care of yours it is; you know ’tis ours.
+No care of yours it is; you know 'tis ours.
 Whom best I love I cross; to make my gift,
-The more delay’d, delighted.
+The more delay'd, delighted.
 Be content;
 Your low-laid son our godhead will uplift:
 His comforts thrive, his trials well are spent.
-Our Jovial star reign’d at his birth, and in
+Our Jovial star reign'd at his birth, and in
 Our temple was he married.
 Rise, and fade.
 He shall be lord of lady Imogen,
 And happier much by his affliction made.